BellowingMeadows/BellowingMeadows/README.md

 * Every link or button contains a hover effect to indicate that they are clickable.
 * All pages (outside of the home page) contain the same styled *h1* to confirm which page of the site the user has reached.
 * An appear animation (lifted from YouTube, please see acknowledgements) appears consistently across all pages to gracefully present content at each stage of the user journey.
-* All images (apart from the hero image) and *call to action* boxes contain box-shadows which were lifted from css-tricks (please see acknowledgements).
+* All images (apart from the hero image) and *call to action* boxes contain a box-shadow effect which was lifted from css-tricks (please see acknowledgements).

 #### index.html